 To start I decided to base this on factual data where I could.
-Rather than only giving an account of my experiences alone.
-So, I focused on finding comparable statistics on crime in Mexico, Canada, USA, and the UK.
+Rather than giving an account of my experiences alone.
+So, I focused on finding comparable statistics on crime in Mexico, Canada, the USA, and the UK.
 Fortunately, there’s a neat resource, Nation Master.
 It allows you to compare statistics, including crime across countries.
 But, most countries don’t collect statistics on all the same crimes, so it made it a little harder to find direct comparisons.
-However, there were 4 crimes with statistics collected for Mexico, Canada, USA, and the UK.
-Also, they collect them for a long list of other countries too.
-In addition, these crimes seemed to cover a wide range of criminal activity.
+However, there were 4 crimes with statistics collected for Mexico, Canada, the USA, and the UK.
+Also, they collect the stats for many other countries too.
+So, I could compare these crime stats to answer the question, is Mexico safe.

 Mexico compares favourably to the USA, Canada, and the UK, having the lowest crime rates in 3 out of the 4 categories.
 The UK, surprisingly, ranked highest in 3 out of 4 categories.
 Begging the question ‘is the UK a safe place to travel to?’
 Being an ex-pat Brit I kinda find that one amusing.

 The chart below shows homicide rates in the Americas in 2016.
 As you can see, Mexico’s homicide rate is below that of Belize.
 And that of Colombia, Guatemala, Honduras, Jamaica, and Venezuela, and many other countries.
 Indicating again that Mexico is a safe place in the region.

 Despite having the lowest total crime rates out of Mexico, the USA, Canada, and the UK, Mexico, did rank second in murder with firearms.
 And in recent years violent crime in Mexico has been on the increase.
 So what’s the cause of that and where is it happening?
 And is Mexico safe still as a result of this?